 5 Tips for Executing a Fast Mix

-This topic is an “eat your vegetables” one.
+This is gonna be an “eat your vegetables” one.
 Maybe not as fun as how to mix flangers and phasers to create alien noises, but I feel it’s an important topic for any professional or aspiring professional.

 1) Know your tools

 People tend to get a little gear crazy.
 Having options and the right tools is important, but knowing how to use them is more important.